thisispivi/Deep-Learning-Supermarket/README.md

 ## VGG16
 VGG16 is a convolutional neural network that is 16 layers deep.
-The pretrained version has more than a milion images from the [ImageNet](http://www.image-net.org) database.
-This pretrained network can classify images into 100 object categories, such as keyboard, mouse, pencil and many animals.
 The network has an image input size of 224x224.

 To see the structure of the network in matlab you have to put these lines in the command window:
 <details>